WildCodeSchool/structure-mobile/README.md

 ## Pre-requisites
 ### In order to make this application work, you need to connect it to a database.
  1. Clone the backend repository project from [Structure's web application](https://github.com/WildCodeSchool/2203-wns-etchebest-tfs-back.git)
+ 2. At the root of the directory, where the docker-compose.yml file is located, start the application:
- 2. Start the application for the first time `docker compose -f docker-compose.yml up --build` or if you already built docker you can use `docker compose up`
+- for the first time using the command `docker compose -f docker-compose.yml up --build`
+- if you've already built the application image you can use `docker compose up`

 ## Start the mobile application